kvndrsy/rock-paper-scissors/README.md

 # Rock Paper Scissors

 Play Rock Paper Scissors against a computer in your browser.

-Results currently logged to console.
+Press a button to select your move.
+The computer's move is randomly generated.